MhmdFais/Java-Projects/README.md

 This is a menu-driven program that allows the user to add, delete, search, print and print a given employee.
 There are three types of employees - Full Time, Contractor and Manager.
 The program uses inheritance and polymorphism to implement the different types of employees.
 The program uses an array list of objects to store the employees.

+### Student Management System
+This is a menu-driven program that allows the user to add, delete, search, print and print a given student.
+The program uses an array list of objects to store the students.